grubaughlab/CT-SARS-CoV-2/README.md

 * [Nextstrain visualization of SARS-CoV-2 genomes sequenced at Yale](https://nextstrain.org/community/grubaughlab/CT-SARS-CoV-2/update1)

 ---
+## Weekly Updates

-## Update1: 2020.04.03
+### Update1: 2020.April.03

-The directory `update1` contains the data, interpretation, and visualization of 18 of our new SARS-CoV-2 genomes (out of 27 total).
+The directory [`update1`](https://github.com/grubaughlab/CT-SARS-CoV-2/tree/master/update1) contains the data, interpretation, and visualization of 18 new SARS-CoV-2 genomes (out of 27 sequenced until its date of release).

+### Update2: 2020.April.07

+The directory [`update2`](https://github.com/grubaughlab/CT-SARS-CoV-2/tree/master/update2) contains the data, interpretation, and visualization of 13 new SARS-CoV-2 genomes (out of 40 sequenced until its date of release).

 ## Paper1: Coast-to-coast spread of SARS-CoV-2